idelmundo/passport/README.md

   <hr>

   ## Lets go through each folder
   Lets begin with server.js since that makes more sense because thats what were going to use to commincate with all the files and browser.
+Line 2-4 these are depedency think of it like a child that depends on its parents, application the depend on other code.
+Line 5 is pretty much saying this will be needed in the folder called config/passport.
+Line 8 and 9 is our env.port that can be heroku server or local server such as "8080,3000" and other server port.
+It is important to have the port in CAPITAL because we are letting other programmer not the change this.
+In line 9 we re saying that this will be seen in ./model folder.

   ## Installation
   Mysql2, Passport, passport-local, sequelize, bcryptjs, express, express-session